chrisroadmap/fair-calibrate/README.md

 # fair2.1-calibrate
 FaIR version 2.1

-What has been done?
+What's new compared to v2.0 and v1.6:

-- Re-calibration of FaIR v2.0 to updated Cummins calibration and inclusion of ocean heat content
+- Re-calibration of FaIR v2.0 three-layer model to updated Cummins 4xCO2 relationships, including many more CMIP6 models as provided by Hege-Beate Fredriksen
+- inclusion of top of atmosphere energy imbalance and ocean heat content change as diagnostic outputs
+- following from above, an energy balance representation of the three-layer model, that can also be run in standalone mode
+- inclusion of stochastic temperatures and forcing, introduced from Cummins et al. (2020)
-- Adding back some of the emissions-driven relationships from FaIR v1.6
+- Adding back some of the emissions-driven relationships from FaIR v1.6 (land use change, ozone)
 - changing the interface to a object oriented design
+- an AR6-consistent constrained calibration (work in progress)

 ## installation